 As millennials head deeper into adulthood and make more money, the personal finance space is adapting to their unique money management attitudes in a few key ways:

 - From “the way it is” to “the way it could be.”
-As of 2013, 70% of millennials believed that the way that people purchase things would be totally different in 5 years, and 33% believed that one day they won’t need a bank at all.
-Being comfortable with the idea of alternative financial systems has opened the door to a variety of innovations, from alternative investment vehicles like cryptocurrency to point-of-sale lending alternatives.
+In 2013, 70% of millennials believed that the way that people purchase things would be totally different in 5 years, and 33% believed that one day they wouldn’t need a bank at all.
+Eight years later, millennials are even more comfortable with the idea of alternative financial systems, and this has opened the door to a variety of innovations, from alternative investment vehicles like cryptocurrency to point-of-sale lending alternatives.

 But legacy institutions are fighting back, cherry-picking the best financial innovations that their younger competitors develop — investment robo-advisors, AI-based budgeting, and expense monitoring — and incorporating them into their services.

 There have been some high-profile failures, such as JPMorgan’s short-lived mobile bank app Finn.
-But incumbent banks are also at the forefront of the most promising innovations in personal finance today, such as virtual credit cards.
+But incumbent banks are also at the forefront of some of the most promising innovations in personal finance today, such as virtual banking assistants powered by artificial intelligence and voice control.

 In this report, we’ll look at how millennial money sensibilities are shaping innovation in personal finance across 5 core areas and how startups & incumbents are responding.